rotki/rotki/docs/api.rst

    :statuscode 200: Trades was succesfully deleted.
    :statuscode 400: Provided JSON is in some way malformed.
-   :statuscode 409: The given trade identifier to delete does not exist.
+   :statuscode 409: No user is logged in.
+The given trade identifier to delete does not exist.
    :statuscode 500: Internal Rotki error.